SirTenzin/dogesword/README.md

 # Welcome

 Welcome to dogesword.
-A wrapper for the dogehouse API.
+A wrapper for the dogehouse API client "kebab".
+You can use this to create a simple DogeHouse bot

 # Installation